wanglab-neuro/HighChannelCount-Ephys-Pipeline/docs/source/pipeline_steps.rst

 Postprocessing
 --------------

-The `postprocessing <https://github.com/AllenNeuralDynamics/aind-ephys-postprocessing/>`_ step performs extensive analysis:
+The `postprocessing <https://github.com/AllenNeuralDynamics/aind-ephys-postprocessing/>`_ step performs additional processing on the combined preprocessed recording and sorted data:

-* Duplicate unit removal
+* Removal of duplicate units
+* Computations of *extensions*:

-* Amplitude computations
+   * Waveforms extraction
-* Spike/unit location analysis
+   * Templates
+   * Spike amplitudes
+   * Unit locations
-* Principal Component Analysis (PCA)
+   * Principal Component Analysis (PCA) projections
+   * Spike locations
    * Correlograms
    * Template similarity
    * Template metrics
-* Quality metrics calculation
+   * Quality metrics

 Curation
 --------

-The `curation <https://github.com/AllenNeuralDynamics/aind-ephys-curation/>`_ step applies quality control:
+The `curation <https://github.com/AllenNeuralDynamics/aind-ephys-curation/>`_ step applies quality control by:

-* Quality metrics-based filtering:
+* Quality metrics-based filtering using thresholds on:
    * ISI violation ratio
    * Presence ratio
    * Amplitude cutoff
-* Unit classification as noise, MUA, or SUA using pretrained classifier (UnitRefine)
+* Unit classification as noise, MUA, or SUA using pretrained classifier (`UnitRefine <https://www.biorxiv.org/content/10.1101/2025.03.30.645770v1.full>`_)

+The *recipe* for quality metrics can be customized to suit your specific needs.

 Visualization
 -------------

-The `visualization <https://github.com/AllenNeuralDynamics/aind-ephys-visualization/>`_ step generates:
+The `visualization <https://github.com/AllenNeuralDynamics/aind-ephys-visualization/>`_ step generates static figures and interactive Figurl links for each probe:

-* Timeseries visualizations
-* Drift maps
-* Sorting output using `Figurl <https://github.com/flatironinstitute/figurl/>`_
-* Interactive plots for data exploration
+* *timeseries*: including snippets of raw data, drift map, and motion visualizations
+* *sorting_summary*: for spike sorting results inspection and curation

+Each plot of the *timeseries* is also saved as a static image in the ``visualization/`` folder.

 Result Collection
 -----------------